ChrisWhealy/porous_absorber/README.md

 ### Show Diagram

-When switched on, a graphical representation of the absorption device will be displayed on the left of the chart.
+When switched on, a cross-section of the absorption device will be displayed on the left of the chart.

+The graphic shows the wall on the far left, then the air gap, then the porous absorber layer, and finally if relevant, the slotted/perforated panel on the right.

 ![Show diagram](./img/rb_porous_absorber_screen2.png)